Scroll down to find out more about our Trust Members:

 Mr Mark Millar, FCCA, FHFMA

-Mr Millar has spent his career working within the National Health Service, where he accumulated nearly 20 years’ experience in Director and Chief Executive roles.
+Mr Millar was a founding member of the Trust.
+He has spent his career working within the National Health Service, where he accumulated nearly 20 years’ experience in Director and Chief Executive roles.
 Mr Millar has been a member of the Association of Chartered Certified Accountants since 1980, member of Association of Chartered Certified Accountants Council since 2010 and elected Vice President in 2018.

 He has been Chief Executive of St Elizabeth Hospice, Ipswich since January 2015.
 He recently completed 7 years as Non-Executive Director of the Royal Papworth Hospital NHS Foundation Trust, chairing the Audit Committee.